Install energy-generating technology such as Solar PV and under the Government’s Feed-in Tariffs (FIT) scheme you could earn money back from npower.

 The Feed-In Tariff scheme is closing.

-On 18 December 2018, the government announced their decision to close the FIT scheme to new applicants from 1 April 2019.
-Any applications for full accreditation which we receive on or before 31 March 2019 are unaffected by the closure of the FIT scheme.
+On 18 December 2018, the Government announced their decision to close the FIT scheme to new applicants from 1 April 2019.
+Any applications for full accreditation which we received on or before 31 March 2019 are unaffected by the closure of the FIT scheme.
 For any applications received after the 31 March 2019 but before the 1 April 2020, the installation must have been accredited on or before the 31 March 2019 and have an MCS certificate which was issued on or before 31 March 2019 to be eligible for the FIT scheme.

 We are able to accept applications to the FIT scheme up to the 1 April 2020, however your MCS certificate must be issued prior to the 31 March 2019.
-You can still request a FIT application form by contacting us below:

 What to include with your application form